garrandall/popular-music-data/tracks/get-buck-in-here-dj-felli-fel-diddy-akon-ludacris-lil-jon.md

 Cuz tonight, damn right, we gonna do it again

-Don't make me get buck in here!!
+Don't make me get buck in here!
 Shorty drop 'em to the ground like she ain't got manners Too much booty for one man to handle
-When all i need is a one night scandal
+When all I need is a one night scandal
-And ima get buck in here!!
+And ima get buck in here!
 Damn lil' momma you know you fit my standards
 You the type to make me grip that handle
 Lick shots in the air, bustin' that grandam